tbdbatista/dev-utils/DockerReadme.md

 ### Processing management

-docker stats [nome do container] => display consumption data for the specified container
+docker stats [network name] => display consumption data for the specified container

-docker uptade [nome do container] -m 128M --cpus 0.2 => update the memory usage limit to 128MB and CPU usage to 20% for the specified container.
+docker uptade [network name] -m 128M --cpus 0.2 => update the memory usage limit to 128MB and CPU usage to 20% for the specified container.
 These values can also be set when running the container with the \'docker run\' command

 ### Server and container information

 docker info => display information about containers, images, operating system, architecture, memory, CPU, and other system information

 ip a => display information about the server's IP addresses

-docker container logs [nome do container] => display execution logs for the specified container
+docker container logs [network name] => display execution logs for the specified container

-docker container top [nome do container] => display the processes running in the specified container
+docker container top [network name] => display the processes running in the specified container

+docker network ls => lista as redes utilizadas pelo docker

+docker network inspect bridge => indica quais containers estão adicionados a rede bridge

+### Creating a Docker Image

+1. Create a Dockerfile that defines the instructions to build the image.
+2. Open a terminal or command prompt and navigate to the directory that contains the Dockerfile.
+3. Run the command "docker image build 'flags' -t [image name]:[tag] [build directory]" with the appropriate options to create the image.
+4. Docker will execute each instruction in the Dockerfile.
+5. When the build process is complete, Docker will create a new image with the specified name and tag.

+#### Flags used:

+-t => to specify the name and tag of the new image.

+-f => to specify the name and location of the Dockerfile (if it's not called "Dockerfile" or not located in the current directory).

+--no-cache => to prevent Docker from using cached layers during the build process.

 # Comandos para Docker :brazil: